On predictive inference for intractable models via approximate Bayesian computation: Predictive inference using ABC

 \section{Predictive inference using ABC}

-In Section \ref{subsec:tractcondsimul} we first consider the situation with tractable $\pdf(\tl{y}\cond y,\theta)$ which typically does not pose significant additional computational or statistical challenges over standard ABC parameter inference.
+In Section \ref{subsec:tractcondsimul} we first consider the situation with tractable $\pdf(\tl{y}\cond y,\theta)$ which typically does not pose significant additional computational or statistical challenges over standard ABC inference.
 We then analyze a more challenging situation where only joint simulation from $\pdf(\tl{y},y\cond\theta)$ is used (Section \ref{subsec:intrcondsimul}).
-Some special circumstances are considered in Section \ref{subsec:condsimulnotheta} and, finally, taking advantage of a latent variable representation is studied in Section \ref{subsec:tractcondsimullat}.
+Some special circumstances relevant for all methods are considered in Section \ref{subsec:condsimulnotheta} and, finally, taking advantage of a latent variable representation is studied in Section \ref{subsec:tractcondsimullat}.
 Table \ref{table:abcpredoverview} shows a summary of the ABC prediction methods.